-$y{it} = \alpha + laterOccuCECT_i + Postsecondarydegree_i + postEdu{it}$ $+ laterOccuCECT_i \times postEdu{it}$ $y{it} = \alpha + laterOccuCECT_i + Postsecondarydegree_i + postEdu{it}$ $+ laterOccuCECT_i \times postEdu{it} + laterIndiviCECT_i$ Figure 8 shows the results.
-The panels on the left show that later occupational CECT is significantly associated with vote sympathies in each life phase.
-The panels on the right show that when controlling for individual CECT, occupational CECT weakens.
-This indicates that occupational CECT matters in part because it strongly correlates with individual CECT; that is to say, people choose an occupation based on the field they study.
-However, importantly, the models also reveal that, in two of the three panels, occupational CECT remains a significant predictor of vote sympathy during education and post-education even while controlling for individual CECT.
+Figure 8 shows the results.
+The panels on the left reveal that later occupational CECT is significantly associated with vote sympathies in each life phase.
+The panels on the right show that when controlling for educational CECT, occupational CECT weakens.
+This indicates that occupational CECT matters in part because it strongly correlates with educational CECT; that is to say, people choose an occupation based on the field they study.
+However, importantly, the models also reveal that, in two of the three panels, occupational CECT remains a significant predictor of vote sympathy during education and post-education even while controlling for educational CECT.
 In support of H4a and H4b, this means that field-specific experiences on the job further cement political attitudes and behavior.